 The Total Health Institute is a 501 (c)(3) non-profit, founded in 1987 by Bobbe Norrise to bring holistic approaches to wellness to the greater Bay Area.
-For 27 years, the Total Health Institute has offered wellness services including workshops, retreats and stress reduction classes to diverse communities and highly underserved populations.
+For more than 30 years, the Total Health Institute consultants have offered wellness services including workshops, retreats and stress reduction classes to diverse communities and highly deserved populations.
 Today, this organization provides consulting services focuses solidly on the mind, body and spirit connection and caters to all age groups and communities.
-By developing innovative programs using non-traditional approaches to mind, body & spirit health, community education, youth mentorship and creative expression, The Total Health Institute carries on the tradition of healing and wellness to the Bay Area and beyond.
+By developing innovative programs using non-traditional approaches to mind, body and spirit, cultural health, community education, organizational wellness and creative expression, the Total Health Institute carries on the tradition of healing and wellness to the Bay Area and beyond.

 Martha Fleetwood, J.D., is the founder and Executive Director of HomeBase.
 With over 25 years of experience with homelessness and legal issues, Ms. Fleetwood has successfully developed local, regional and national strategies to enhance both targeted and mainstream resources available to address homelessness.
 She has extensive expertise working with local, state and federal government on homelessness policy, planning and program development.